Spectral uniqueness of bi-invariant metrics on symplectic groups: Introduction

 We now formulate our main result.

 \begin{theorem} If a left-invariant metric on $\Sp(n)$ is isospectral to a bi-invariant metric on $\Sp(n)$, then they are isometric. \end{theorem}

 The proof utilizes in an essential way the mentioned spectral obstruction \cite[Prop.~3.1]{GordonSchuethSutton} (see also Theorem~\ref{thm:GSS}) due to Gordon, Schueth and Sutton.
-The main argument studies the multiplicity of the first non-zero eigenvalue.
+The main argument studies the multiplicity of the first non-zero eigenvalue (see Theorem~\ref{thm:stronger}).